christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 $$ crossentropy(p, \tilde{p}) = - \sum_c \tilde{p}_c \log(p_c) = - \log(p_\hat{c})$$

-we want to be the highest possible (maximisation).
+we want to be the highest possible (maximization).

+To discover many more loss functions, have a look at my [full article about loss functions](http://christopher5106.github.io/deep/learning/2016/09/16/about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.html).

+Note that **a loss function always outputs a scalar value**.
+This scalar value is a measure of fit of the model with the real value.

-In conclusion of this section, the goal of machine learning is to have a function fit with the real world; and to have this function fit well, we use a loss function.
+In **conclusion** of this section, the goal of machine learning is to have a function fit with the real world; and to have this function fit well, we use a loss function.

 # Second concept: the Gradient Descent